groggero95/tsca/REPORT.md

   $`\; c \; = \; c*v_f*R^{-1} \; mod \; n`$

-the only price we pay in this case is the suqaring since the blinding can be seamesly integreted.
+the only price we pay in this case is the squaring since the blinding can be easly integrated.

 Due to the limit of our library we could not go with the following solution.
-Since the only tool available was the montgomery multiplication we had to separate the steps for blinding and goning back and forth in the montgomery domain.
-Moreover we do not use directly the pair $`(v_i,v_f)`$ but a montgomery version of it, i.e. $`(v_i*R,v_f*R) \; mod \; n`$, in this way we can just rely on the multiplication that we developed.
+Since the only tool available was the Montgomery multiplication we had to separate the steps for blinding and going back and forth in the Montgomery domain.
+Moreover we do not use directly the pair $`(v_i,v_f)`$ but a Montgomery version of it, i.e. $`(v_i*R,v_f*R) \; mod \; n`$, in this way we can just rely on the multiplication that we developed.

 ### Results